Union Pacific North Line: Service levels

-The current timetable as of September 20, 2025 shows 71 trains (35 inbound, 36 outbound) on weekdays.
+As of September 20, 2025, the current timetable shows 71 trains (35 inbound, 36 outbound) on weekdays.
 Of these, ten inbound trains originate from Kenosha, 16 from Waukegan, seven from Highland Park, and two from Winnetka.
 Four outbound trains terminate at Winnetka, six at Highland Park, 17 at Waukegan, and nine at Kenosha.

 Fifteen trains operate in each direction on weekends and holidays.
 Of these, eight inbound trains originate from Kenosha and seven originate from Waukegan.
 Seven outbound trains terminate at Waukegan and eight terminate at Kenosha.

 During the summer concert season, on weekends, an extra outbound train, named RAV1, makes all stops to Winnetka, then runs express to Ravinia Park during events, with a train returning to Chicago after the concert.